dcascade-py/dcascade-py/README.md

 # dcascade_py
-DCASCADE model contains all the basic functions necessary to run the D-CASCADE model in python.
+This repository contains all the basic functions necessary to run the D-CASCADE model in python.
 In the repository there are few input available to test the code.

 ## Installing a conda environemnt